lonycell/grafana.v7/docs/sources/features/datasources/graphite.md

 this consolidation is done using `avg` function.
 You can control how Graphite consolidates metrics by adding the Graphite consolidateBy function.

 > *Notice* This means that legend summary values (max, min, total) cannot be all correct at the same time.
 They are calculated
-> client side by Grafana.
+> client side by ThingSPIN.
 And depending on your consolidation function only one or two can be correct at the same time.

 ## Templating